 Secretly throughout history, weapons and peace mentors have diced for our wealth, talent, faith, bodies, posterity, sanity and Holy Spirit—the whole caboodle.
-The former sought to protect us militarily from the Other and protect themselves from us; the latter, to accept the Other and ourselves in peace.
+The former wanted to protect us militarily from the Other and protect themselves from us; the latter, to get us to accept the Other and ourselves in peace.

-You will find the same conflict between the weapon mentors and those of peace—whether among whites and blacks; Chinese, Argentineans, New Zealanders and Greenlanders; capitalists, communists, socialists and fascists (progressive or reactionary); among atheists, agnostics, deists, Christians, Muslims, Pagans, and Buddhists (whether fundamentalist or ecumenical); as much among jungle dwellers knapping scarce flint as among sky scraper tenants managing (or being managed by) a frenzy of info technology.
+You will find the same conflict between weapon mentors and those of peace—among whites and blacks; Chinese, Argentineans, New Zealanders and Greenlanders; capitalists, communists, socialists and fascists (progressive or reactionary); among atheists, agnostics, deists, Christians, Muslims, Pagans, and Buddhists (fundamentalist or ecumenical); as much among jungle dwellers knapping rare flint as among urban workers managing (or being managed by) a frenzy of info technology.

-This contest has slashed right across every social divide we hold dear.
-Age, sex, ethnicity, class, religion, ideology, geography and politics—mere window-dressing that has distracted us from our primary task: peace on Earth once and for all.
+This contest has cut right across every social divide we hold dear.
+Age, sex, ethnicity, class, religion, ideology, geography and politics—mere window-dressing distracting us from our primary task: peace on Earth.

 The Weapon/Peace Dialectic regulates our political dialog across a rigid Cartesian coordinate.
-Each of us communicates with a forked tongue, as do each of our nation-states.
+Each of us speaks with a forked tongue, as do our nation-states.
 Its two tines (one controlled by weapon mentors, the other by peace mentors) share three communication traits.
 They are:

 · dialectical: parallel along the axis of understanding;